Using a Custom Domain

 }

-verification_token value returned above.
+verification_token value from the response above.

 | Field | Value |